jkaps9/my-team/README.md

-# Frontend Mentor - Tech book club landing page solution
+# Frontend Mentor - My Team multi-page website solution

 This is a solution to the [myteam website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/myteam-multipage-website-mxlEauvW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.